-In 2021 the number of political prisoners increased by 800 people, Viasna Human Rights Center reports in its end-of-year review.
-At the same time, more than 100 people earlier listed as political prisoners were released in 2021, having served their full sentences in the majority of the cases.
+In 2021 the number of political prisoners increased by 800 people, the Viasna Human Rights Center reports in its end-of-year review.
+At the same time, more than 100 people earlier listed as political prisoners were released in 2021, having served their sentences in the majority of the cases.

 However, the full scale of repression is even more appalling.
 Viasna knows the names of at least 1,285 persons convicted in politically motivated criminal trials in 2021.
 The human rights activists registered 6,443 detainees and at least 3,060 administrative fines imposed for exercising constitutional rights and freedoms.

-Last year, the authorities did not conduct a proper effective investigation into the deaths of peaceful protesters Aliaksandr Taraikouski, Henadz Shutau, Raman Bandarenka, Aliaksandr Vikhor, and Vitold Ashurak.
+Last year, the authorities did not conduct a proper investigation into the deaths of peaceful protesters Aliaksandr Taraikouski, Henadz Shutau, Raman Bandarenka, Aliaksandr Vikhor, and Vitold Ashurak.

 Likewise, the authorities did not properly investigate about 5,000 complaints regarding torture and other ill-treatment of peaceful protesters and people in police custody.
 To date, more than 1,000 testimonies of torture victims have been documented by Viasna.
 Their analysis suggests that acts of torture and cruel and inhuman treatment were widespread and systemic.
 The center concludes that this was a politically motivated punitive action by the authorities to intimidate Belarusian society.